CF Honors Institute: A Community of Scholars

 The Community of Scholars issues formal invitations to graduating high school seniors meeting selective admission requirements.
 The two-year program requires completion of 18 credit hours in honors courses while maintaining a minimum cumulative grade point average of 3.3.
 Scholarships for four semesters are awarded to as many as 58 selected students yearly.

-Since 1990, the Community of Scholars program has also invited outstanding CF scholars into a second track, designed to include students who did not come to CF directly from high school.
+Since 1990, the Community of Scholars program has also invited outstanding CF scholars into a second track, designed to include students who did not articulate directly into the honors program from high school.
 These students must earn a minimum of 12 honors credits.
-Track 2 students may become eligible for partial tuition scholarships after their first semester in the program.
-For more information on the Community of Scholars, contact the director of the Honors Institute.
+Track 2 students may be eligible for partial tuition scholarships pending academic performance.
+For more information on the Community of Scholars, contact the director of the CF Honors Institute.